memios β€” Move Through Cancer. Live Beyond It.

 For Hospitals and Cancer Care Facilities

-ASCO guidelines say every cancer patient should be referred to exercise programming.
-The 2024 NAPBC standards require documented exercise recommendations for breast cancer patients.
-The Commission on Cancer accreditation is moving in the same direction.
+ASCO guidelines mandate that every cancer patient should be referred to exercise programming.[5]
+The 2024 NAPBC standards require documented exercise recommendations for breast cancer patients.[18] memios delivers a turnkey program that integrates with your EHR, meets accreditation requirements, and demonstrates documented ROI.

-• Epic and Cerner EHR integration with structured referral pathways embedded at the point of care
+• Epic and Cerner EHR integration with referral pathways embedded at the point of care

 • NAPBC 2024 compliance: exercise documentation auto-generated for every eligible patient[18]

-• 90-day pilot pathway with documented program data before committing to a full contract
+• 90-day proof-of-concept pilot before committing to a full contract

-• The only platform covering all four phases of care: prehab, active treatment, post-procedure, and survivorship
+• The only platform covering all four phases: prehab, active treatment, post-procedure, and survivorship

 The Business Case